 Contact Persons

 Dr. Cand.
-Minna Tamper, Aalto University
+Rafael Leal, Aalto University

 Prof. Eero Hyvönen, University of Helsinki (HELDIG) and Aalto